mvolkmann/blog/src/ocaml.md

 - `open` statements that make the names in another module available without a module name prefix
-- `include` statements that include source code from another file
+- `include` statements that include values defined in another module as if they were defined in the current file.
 - `type` definitiions
 - `exception` definitions
 - `let` definitions that define constants and functions